scroll-tech/frontends/src/assets/blog/proofGeneration.md

 ### Multi-scalar multiplication (MSM)

-In general, the problem of computing the dot product between a vector of scalars and a vector of group elements is known as “**multi-scalar multiplication**," or “**MSM**" for short.
+In general, the problem of computing the dot product between a vector of scalars and a vector of group elements is known as "**multi-scalar multiplication**," or "**MSM**" for short.

 Despite sounding simple, MSMs are not trivial to compute, as they involve arithmetic over group elements.
 This group arithmetic is generally even more expensive than the large finite field arithmetic we encountered in phase 1.
 In our case, we are working with an elliptic curve group, in which a single addition of two elements requires many finite field arithmetic operations.